preface202309/preface20230928/Readme.md

 * _data_set_normalize.ipynb_ is the notebook that normalizes the datasets using the _min-max_ normalization technique.

-* _predict.ipynb_ is responsible to generate train the Autoencoder model and generate the predictions according to its reconstruction error.
+* _predict.ipynb_ is responsible to train the Autoencoder model and generate the predictions according to its reconstruction error.
 This notebook also calculate the ranking of the services in order to allow the localization of the failure

 * _results.ipynb_ is used to generate the graphs and plots shown in the manuscript

-* _input_ contains the folder _input_: this folder contains the dataset collected and need to run the experiments.
+* _input_ contains the folder _input_: this folder contains the dataset collected and needed to run the experiments.
 More specifically:
   * _datasets_ contains the subfolder _Consolidated_ where all the datasets related to both the normal execution and the failure injection execution can be found.
 Please, be sure to unzip the file `normal_1_14.csv.zip` to avoid incurring in errors.
 This contains the dataset needed for the training of the model.
   * _other_ contains the _failure-injection-log.csv_, where the information of each failure injection are stored, including _Failure Type_, _Failure Pattern_, _Target Service_, _Beginning of the Experiment_, _End of the Experiment_, _Name of the Relative Dataset_, and _System Disruption Timestamp_.